Getting into debt is easy, but getting out can be hard work.

 Nonetheless, the debt snowball method can help you work your way to debt freedom quickly and strategically.

-In this method for debt repayment, you pay off debt progressively from the smallest balance to largest balance.
+Using this method, you pay off debt progressively from the smallest balance to the largest balance.

-Each time you pay off a debt, you roll the money that would be used for that debt to paying off the next smallest debt.
+Each time you pay off a debt, you roll the money that would be used for that debt to pay off the next smallest debt.